paul-schweng/UNDECIDED/docs/SRS.md

 UNDECIDED will be realised as a webapp and its actors will be private users, business users or administrators.

+Actors:

+ - Guest:
+ A Guest is a someone who has no account registered on our site.

+ - (Business) user:
+ A (business) user is someone who has an account registered on our site.
+Depending on whether you are a regular or business user you have access to different functionalities of the site as shown in the [Use Case Diagram](#22-product-functionalities--features).

+ - Administration:
+ An Admin is someone from our team and can administrate the webapp.

 Subsystems:

   - Authentication: